 The worship surrounding St. James the Apostlestarted in 1145, when the Vallombrosian bishop Atto brought the saint’s only relic in Italy, his head, to the city.
 The silver altar was commissioned to serve as a reliquary for the head.
 For Pistoia, which had become a key stop on the pilgrimage route to Galicia, this meant opening the city’s international horizons and thriving cultural growth.

+The original core of the altar was the silver altarpiece made in 1287 depicting the Twelve Apostles.
+In 1316, Andrea di Jacopo d'Ognabene was charged with making a new panel comprising 15 scenes.
 The large silver statue of St. James Enthroned by Giglio Pisano was added in 1349, and in 1361, the sides of the altar were enlarged.
 The left side was finished in 1364 by Florentine goldsmiths Francesco Niccolai and Leonardo di San Giovanni, while the right side vaunts nine scenes from the life of St. James cast by Leonardo di San Giovanni.

 In 1386, the goldsmith Piero d'Arrigo Tedesco worked on the altar, while in 1394-1398, the painter Giovanni di Bartolomeo Cristiani designed the cornice of the reredos, cast by the Florentine goldsmith Nofri di Buto and Atto di Piero Braccini from Pistoia.